Dutch prosecutors: Russia wants to thwart MH17 investigation

 About 20 family members were present in the courtroom for Tuesday's hearings and more followed the case at a conference center near the central city of Utrecht via a video link.

-Brian and Lisa Clincy, flew from Australia to be present.
-Brian lost his brother and sister-in-law in the downing of MH17.
+Bryan and Lisa Clancy, flew from Australia to be present.
+Bryan lost his brother and sister-in-law in the downing of MH17.

-“We've come here to try and make sure that justice is going to be followed and that the truth comes out as to what actually happened,” Brian said.
+“We've come here to try and make sure that justice is going to be followed and that the truth comes out as to what actually happened,” Bryan said.

-Note: This story has corrected the spelling of names in the last two paragraphs to Bryan and Clancy, not Brian and Clincy.